phac-nml/irida-galaxy-importer/README.md

 #### 2.1.3.
 Configure Galaxy to see tool

 In order to configure Galaxy to see the tool, please find the `galaxy/config/tool_conf.xml` file which is located in the [galaxy/config][galaxy-conf] directory.
-If the `galaxy/config/tool_conf.xml` you can copy the sample from this same `config/` directory.
+If the `galaxy/config/tool_conf.xml` does not exists, you can copy the sample from this same `config/` directory.
 An example of this file can also be found in the [Galaxy code][tool-conf-sample].

 Once you've found the file, please add the following line: